NC State Extension Publications

 Skip to Residential Recommendations

 They pyrethroid insecticides permethrin and bifenthrin are labeled for bark beetle control.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Unfortunately, pine engraver infestations may occur high in a tree on the leader and topmost branches where it may be difficult to spray with equipment available to homeowners.
 Not only that, but by the time pine engravers are discovered in a tree, it is highly likely that the tree is doomed.
 Cultural control of engravers consists of cutting down infested trees and debarking them and burning or burying the slash.

 Other Resources